xen-project/xen/docs/misc/xenstore-paths.markdown

                                 should be inferred.
 It is intended for display purposes only.

+* MAC_ADDRESS -- 6 integers, in hexadecimal form, separated by ':',
+                 specifying an IEEE 802.3 ethernet MAC address.
+* IPV4_ADDRESS -- 4 integers, in decimal form, separated by '.',
+                  specifying an IP version 4 address as described IETF RFC 791.
+* IPV6_ADDRESS -- Up to 8 integers, in hexadecimal form, separated
+                  by ':', specifying an IP version 6 address as described in IETF RFC 4291.

 Additional TAGS may follow as a comma separated set of the following tags enclosed in square brackets.